Find Grad Schools

 29% Racial-Ethnic Minorities*

 University of Houston is the 6th most popular school in the nation for students seeking a master's degree in geology.
 Roughly 47,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-During the 2020-2021 academic year, 28 people received their master's degree in geology from UH.
-Of these students, 32% were women and 29% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 28 people received their master's degree in geology from UH.
+About 18% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #7